Neversink, New York

 Neversink is a town in Sullivan County, New York, United States.
 The population was 3,366 at the 2020 census.

 The Town of Neversink is in the northeastern corner of the county.
 The Neversink River that flows through the town is claimed to be the birthplace of American fly fishing.

 History

-The town was formed from the Town of Rochester in Ulster County, New York in 1798 before Sullivan County was formed.
+The town was formed in 1798 from the Town of Rochester in Ulster County, New York before Sullivan County was formed, on the site of the Neversink Reservoir.
 The Town of Rockland was created from part of Neversink in 1809, and part of Neversink was used to make the newer Town of Fallsburg in 1826.

-When the Neversink and Rondout reservoirs were built, as part of the New York City water supply system, many communities were submerged.
-The communities of Old Neversink and Bittersweet were lost to form the Neversink Reservoir, while Eureka, Montela, and Lackawack were lost to form the Rondout Reservoir.
+In 1941, the New York City Board of Water Supply selected the site to meet the city's growing demand for drinking water.
+The town was condemned, along with nearby Bittersweet, to make way for a reservoir.
+At the time the town had a population of about 2,000.
+It featured a main street, a church, a post office, a covered bridge, and a two-room schoolhouse.
+The town had relocated a couple of miles by the time the reservoir was completed and put to use in 1953, turning the name of the old town ironic in the process.

-In 1935, the town passed a dry law prohibiting the sale of alcoholic beverages, which remained in effect despite repeated efforts to repeal it.
-The town partially lifted the ban in 2015, allowing alcohol in restaurants but retaining the ban on sales in convenience stores.
+In 2015 the town partially lifted its ban on the sale of alcohol in restaurants but retaining the ban on sales in convenience stores.
+A total ban had been in effect since 1935.